seud0nym/tch-gui-unhide/wifi-booster/README.md

 Usage: ./bridged-booster [options]

 Options:
+ -d          Set LAN IP address, Subnet Mask and Gateway using DHCP
- -i n.n.n.n  Set LAN IP address to n.n.n.n (default is the current LAN IP address if it is in the 192.168.0.0/24 range, or 192.168.0.2 if it is not)
-              The IP address must be in the same LAN subnet as the primary device -m n.n.n.n  Set LAN Subnet Mask to n.n.n.n (default is 255.255.255.0) The Subnet Mask must be the same as the LAN subnet mask configured on the primary device -g n.n.n.n  Set LAN Gateway IP address to n.n.n.n (default is 192.168.0.1) This is the LAN IP address of the primary device (This option is ignored if -R specified) -n n.n.n.n  Set LAN DNS Server IP address to n.n.n.n Specify multiple times for multiple DNS servers.
-Default is the LAN Gateway IP address.
+              (This option is ignored if -R specified) -i n.n.n.n  Set LAN IP address to n.n.n.n (default is -i$LAN_IP_ADDR) The IP address must be in the same LAN subnet as the primary device (This option is ignored if -d specified) -m n.n.n.n  Set LAN Subnet Mask to n.n.n.n (default is -m$LAN_NETMASK) The Subnet Mask must be the same as the LAN subnet mask configured on the primary device.
+              (This option is ignored if -d specified) -g n.n.n.n  Set LAN Gateway IP address to n.n.n.n (default is -g$LAN_GATEWAY) This is the LAN IP address of the primary device.
+              (This option is ignored if -d or -R specified) -n n.n.n.n  Set LAN DNS Server IP address to n.n.n.n Specify multiple times for multiple DNS servers.
+              Default is the LAN Gateway IP address unless -d is specified, in which case the DNS Servers will be obtained via DHCP.
               (This option is ignored if -R specified) -6          Enable LAN IPv6
- -l 0-9      Set EasyMesh logging level (only applicable to Gen 1.1 and Gen 2 devices)
-              0=off 2=Default 9=very verbose
+              (This option is ignored if -R specified) -l 0-9      Set EasyMesh logging level (only applicable to Gen 1.1 and Gen 2 devices) 0=off 2=Default 9=very verbose
  -R          Restore to Routed Mode